 This table is not exhaustive and subjects may be added or removed.
 The areas may be supplemented by additional subjects drawn from the IALA model courses or other suitable sources to meet specific national and/or local needs.

-Competent Authorities may require that VTS personnel holding V-103/2 VTS Supervisor qualifications should undertake additional elements of recurrent training.
-This recognises the requirement for VTS Supervisors to possess a higher level of knowledge and understanding of the subject areas listed above and the additional subjects covered in model course V-103/2.
+Competent Authorities may require that VTS personnel holding V-103/2 VTS Supervisor qualifications to undertake additional subjects as covered in model course V-103/2of recurrent training.
+This recognises that VTS Supervisors possess a higher level of knowledge and understanding of the subject areas listed above and the additional subjects.

 Competent Authorities, in conjunction with Accredited Training Organisations and VTS Authorities as appropriate, should ensure that the programme of recurrent training takes account of the previous experience of VTS personnel so as to avoid unnecessary repetition of previous learning.